singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 ## Identifying Energy Storage Resources

 Energy storage resources do not generate electricity from a fuel.
-Instead, they charge from the grid or from a co-located generator and later discharge that energy, so their net generation is often negative over a month or year.
+Instead, they charge from the grid or from a co-located generator and later discharge that energy.
 How a storage resource relates to other generators also affects how its data is reported.
 For example, a battery that is metered together with a solar array may have its discharge reported as part of the solar generation.
 To help users interpret and aggregate data for these resources, OGE identifies energy storage generators and categorizes each one by how it is connected to other generators.

 Storage generators are identified based on the `prime_mover_code` reported for each generator in the EIA-860 Generators file for the data year: